wessenstam/calmworkshop/calm_dsl/task1/prepare_env.rst

 #.
 Install Docker for Windows, details and download are found, here: https://hub.docker.com/editions/community/docker-ce-desktop-windows/

    .. note::
      When the installation finishes, Docker starts automatically.
-The whale |docker-icon| in the notification area indicates that Docker is running, and accessible from a terminal.
+The whale |docker_icon| in the notification area indicates that Docker is running, and accessible from a terminal.

 #.
 Install Linux kernel update, found here: https://wslstorestorage.blob.core.windows.net/wslblob/wsl_update_x64.msi